 Yes, we can!

 I have fitted them before and I will show you which ones they are.
-But before you are ready to provide your child with a particular shoe style, you must know his or her exact foot size.
+But before you are ready to provide your baby with a particular shoe style, you must know your baby’s exact foot size.

-Remember that it doesn’t matter how many features a certain shoe style has to provide for your baby, if the shoes are not fitted properly your baby won’t get any of the benefits that the shoes have to offer.
+I want emphasize how it doesn’t matter how many features a particular shoe style provides, if the shoes are not fitted properly, your baby won’t get any of the benefits that the shoes have to offer.
 What’s even worse, you will end up creating all sort of foot issues to your baby’s feet such as blisters, calluses, and corns.

-If you don’t have a local children’s shoe store in your area where you can get your baby’s feet properly measured, I recommend that you read an article I wrote where I describe the simplest, yet most effective way to make sure that your child is wearing the correct shoe size.
-You can find that article here:
+If you don’t have a local children’s shoe store in your area where you can have your baby’s feet properly measured, I recommend that you read an article I wrote where I describe the simplest, yet most effective way to figure out your baby’s exact foot size from home.
+Please go to the link below:

 Now that you know which features a baby shoe must provide and how to make sure your baby is wearing the correct shoe size, let’s take a look at a selection of the best baby shoes for wide feet.